NatC02/completeNoobSetup/README.md

 # completeNoobSetup
 A complete noob learning javascript

-Completed getting started with the Web tutorial
+Completed getting started with the Web and how the web works part